 - Materials and clay

-A full refund (less a $25 administration fee) is available if you cancel by the registration deadline.
+A full refund (less a $25 administration fee) is available if you cancel one month prior to the start of the workshop.
 If Medalta cancels, or if you need to cancel due to medical reasons (documentation required), you will receive a full refund.
 For cancellations 2 weeks prior to the workshop, a refund of 50% of the total fee is available.
 If you cancel within 2 weeks of the start of workshop, we will be unable to issue any refund.

 Tara Wilson is a studio artist living in Montana City, Montana.
 Wilson received a BFA from the University of Tennessee, Knoxville in 2000 and an MFA degree from the University of Florida in 2003.
 Tara set up her studio in Montana City in 2008 after finishing residencies at The Archie Bray Foundation and Red Lodge Clay Center.
 She has given lectures and workshops throughout the United States and her wood-fired utilitarian work has been exhibited internationally.
 She currently has a train and a catenary arch wood fire kiln, a heinz 57 beauty, a very needy mouser, as well as a few chookies.
 When not working in the studio she can be often be found in the south hills on her mountain bike.